 Delta Technical College (Delta Tech) offers a 30-week Industrial, Commercial & Residential (I/C/R) Electrician Program.
 In this program, students are given the opportunity to acquire skills and training required to begin an entry-level position in the electrical industry.
 These skills are taught through hands-on experience for students and classroom instruction.
 In addition to this coursework, students will enjoy the many activities offered at Delta Tech.

 Throughout their instruction, students can learn about electrical theory, grounding, meters, lighting, blueprints, motors and electrical controls, mathematics, conduit bending, load calculations, field and shop safety, and other areas specific to becoming an electrician.

-The I/C/R Electrician Program is offered only at the Horn Lake, MS campus, where daytime and evening classes are available.
+The I/C/R Electrician Program is offered at the Horn Lake, MS and Ridgeland, MS campus, where daytime and evening classes are available.

 Trade School vs. College by Numbers

 |Books, housing, misc.